-SFTP provides an alternative method for client authentication.
+SFTP provides an alternative method for ssh client authentication.
 It's called SFTP public key authentication.
-This method allows users to login to your SFTP service without entering a password and is often employed for automated file transfers.
+This method allows users to login to your SFTP service without entering a password authentication and is often employed for file transfer automation.
 In this post, we'll walk you through the process of setting up this kind of authentication on the command line.
-It's really easier to do this on a GUI-based interface but if you simply love doing things on the terminal, this post is for you.
+It's easier to do this on a GUI-based interface but if you prefer to do things on the terminal, this post is for you.

 Note: SFTP (through SSH) is usually installed on Linux distros, so we'll be using Linux for both the (SFTP) server and client machines in this tutorial.